Riley-D-1/Flint/README.md

 ![alt text](Flint_Screenshot.png)

 ## How to I tick the theme Signal
-I created a signal game
+I created a signal game.

 ### Why did I create flint?
 I created flint in order to remove the paywall locked features of popular flashcard apps and allow for easier creation of flashcards.
 I especially wanted to improve on the printing provess of existing flashcard apps which led to the creation of this program.